-college educated household heads and the mean age across different types of borrower: families with any debt, some consumer debt, some mortgage debt, and families with both consumer and mortgage debt.
+Household debt in Chile reached a value close to 41% of the GDP in 2019, a high value for a developing economy, especially if one takes into account the high share of unsecured debt (Central Bank of Chile 2020).
+Using the last survey wave (the EFH 2017), table 1 shows the fraction of college educated household heads and the mean age across different types of borrower: families with any debt, some consumer debt, some mortgage debt, and families with both consumer and mortgage debt.
 It also reports the percentiles 25, 50 and 75 of the permanent income (in log) across the borrower types.
-Table 1 also reports the fraction of households with some consumer debt, how much of that consumer debt is motivated for "Paying other debts" (see Madeira 2015b for a study of the consumer loan motivations in Chile, which shows that "pay other debts" is a strong motive among the Chilean families) and the fraction of families that had a rejected loan application in the last 12 months.
+Table 1 also reports the fraction of households with some consumer debt, how much of that consumer debt is motivated for "paying other debts" and the fraction of families that had a rejected loan application in the last 12 months.
 The results show that households with mortgages report higher income (whether in percentile 25, 50 or 75) and are more likely to have a college education, but their age is similar to the households with consumer loans.
-Also, the mean household borrower has 12.9% of his consumer debt dedicated to pay previous loans.
+Also, the mean household borrower has 12.9% of his consumer debt dedicated to paying previous loans.
 Around 2.9% of the borrowers report a rejected loan application in the last year.
-Households of higher income (strata 3) are more likely to be college educated, less likely to hold consumer debt, less likely to be rejected for a loan and dedicate a higher portion of their consumer debt to pay older loans.
+Households of higher income (strata 3) are more likely to be college educated, less likely to hold consumer debt, less likely to be rejected for a loan and dedicate a higher portion of their consumer debt to paying older loans.

-Table 2 summarizes the indebtedness levels of the Chilean families, reporting the fraction of the population with different types of debt (any debt, consumer, mortgage, both consumer and mortgage), the household's total debt amount3 and the population percentiles (25, 50, 75) of three different debt ratios: i) the debt service to monthly income ratio (DSIR), with the debt service including the loan amortization plus all the fees and interests to be paid in a given month; the consumer debt amount to the annual permanent income ratio (CDPIR); and the total debt amount to assets ratio (DAR).
+Table 2 summarizes the indebtedness levels of the Chilean families, reporting the fraction of the population with different types of debt (any debt, consumer, mortgage, both consumer and mortgage), the household's total debt amount3 and the population percentiles (25, 50, 75) of three different debt ratios: (i) the debt service to monthly income ratio (DSIR), with the debt service including the loan amortization plus all the fees and interest to be paid in a given month, (ii) the consumer debt amount to the annual permanent income ratio (CDPIR) and (iii) the total debt amount to assets ratio (DAR).
 The debt service ratio (DSIR) has been shown to be a strong predictor of delinquency and liquidity constraints, whether in mortgages (Gerardi et al. 2018) or consumer loans (Johnson and Li 2010, Madeira 2019b).
-The consumer debt amount to the annual permanent income ratio (CDPIR) is a solvency measure, since some households can become stressed due to their total debt amount.
+The consummer debt amount to the annual permanent income ratio (CDPIR) is a solvency measure because some households can become stressed because of their total debt amount.
 It is especially focused on consumer debt because these loans are more likely to have higher interest rates and be an additional stress for households.
 The debt to asset ratio (DAR) is another solvency measure, which takes into account all debt (mortgage and consumer loans) relative to the assets of the household.
 This measure has been shown to be an important predictor of mortgage delinquency (Gerardi et al. 2018).
-Note that the DAR measure can take very high values in some poorer households if such households (for instance, non-home owners) have some debt but close to zero real and financial assets.
+Note that the DAR measure can take very high values in some poorer households if such households (for instance, non-homeowners) have some debt but close to zero real and financial assets.